 Sleds are the ultimate DIY workout kit.
 Find something relatively heavy that you can drag and sprint with it.
 It doesn't really matter what, a sled, a tyre, the bucket of a wheel barrow or a small car, tie a rope to something heavy and pump those those legs.

 If you can't find a way to rig up a sled with what you have available 100m car pushes will definitely get the job done, just make sure you have someone steering!

 Running up hills is slow work.
 It doesn't matter if you are descended from mountain goats, you will be slower climbing than on the flats.

 So if you spend all your time in training climbing, your running economy will suffer and you'll get slower as a result.

-You really can build a great mountain base by just training on fast flat ground during the week, and on hilly trails on the weekend.
+You really can build a great mountain base by just training on fast flat ground during for now and hilly trails when you can.

 Which leads us nicely on to our last point...

 It might be tempting right now with the restrictions easing to leave the hill less countryside behind and head into the mountains for the weekend to get some real hill time in.
 But right now with the situation as it is, both Mountain Rescue and the locals are pretty clear, if you don't have to be there, stay away from those pretty hills for another few weeks.
 They'll still be there.

 And in the meantime don't let your flat surroundings hold you back when it comes to training for those hilly races.
 With a little innovation and a lot of hard work you can be beating those mountain dwellers in no time.